General University Awards for S.C. Residents

 Four-year value: $4,000

-This award is for students who have been named a Palmetto Fellow and score a minimum of 1450 on the SAT or 32 on the ACT.
+This award is for students who are named Palmetto Fellows and score a minimum of 1450 on the SAT or 33 on the ACT.
+The Presidential Scholars Award may be combined with another general university award.

 Annual value: $500